Factors that influence your credit score

 Make sure you close old retail accounts

-It’s possible to forget about old retail debt.
+It’s possible to forget about the old retail debt.
 It may be an insignificant amount, but it can affect your credit score.
 Make sure all old accounts are settled and closed.

 If you’re having real difficulty keeping up with payments, you may need to get advice from a financial adviser who can help you draw up a realistic budget that allows you to meet your monthly obligations in the best way.